DAH5/StaticPHP/docs/Customisation.md

 ## Redirection Template Filename
 StaticPHP outputs a simple HTML file whenever a redirection takes place.
 You can change the contents of the redirection file by specifying a filename for a template to use instead.
 Set the configuration option `redirection_template_filename` to your chosen filename relative to your source directory.

+## Passing Through Items

+Sometimes you may wish a PHP script or file that StaticPHP would normally process, remain in the output as-is.
+To make this happen, you can define the configurable option `items_to_passthrough` to an array of strings that will be matched against file paths.
+These can be partial matches, such as `_passthrough` as a value will match any path that has `_passthrough` as part of it.

 ---

 For more information on customising StaticPHP, be sure to check out the [Getting Started](Getting-Started.md) guide.
 For options available to be overridden on a per-file basis, refer to the [MetaData](MetaData.md) guide.